-Buffalo Bishop Resigns Amid Mounting Controversy Over Clergy Abuse
+Buffalo, N.Y., Bishop Resigns Amid Controversy Over Clergy Abuse

 Amid a clergy sex abuse scandal that has engulfed the Catholic Church in the U.S., one name has drawn more controversy than most: Bishop Richard Malone of the Diocese of Buffalo, N.Y.
-For months, the bishop has resisted calls for his resignation for allegedly mishandling abuse claims against the priests of his diocese.
+For months, the bishop had resisted calls for his resignation for allegedly mishandling abuse claims against the priests of his diocese.

 Malone bowed to that pressure Wednesday.